real-logic/benchmarks/scripts/aeron/README.md

 - `media-driver` - starts a Java `MediaDriver` as a separate process.

 - `c-media-driver` - starts a C `MediaDriver` as a separate process.
-By default it will run locally built Aeron C driver.
+A locally built Aeron C driver will run by default.
 However, it is possible to specify an executable via the `AERON_MD` environment variable.

 For example: